 Be gentle with yourself.
 Even if you don’t have kids, ignore all those noisy people asking about your personal life and go be you.
 Do what you need to take care of yourself.
 Go make some friends that have your same interests.
-Go on a solo trip, and post lots of pics to make your friends laden with kids jealous.
+Go on a solo trip.
 (I’m thinking of taking my own solo trip soon).
 Or go make some cookies.

 If you’re still in school, be easy on yourself.

 It’s easy to get caught up in tests, exams, final projects and burn the candle all the way down on both ends.
 It’s

 Go buy a book you want to read for fun, pick up a new hobby, go to the movies or a concert with a friend.
 Do something to reward yourself and celebrate tiny victories.
 So what if it’s your 3rd time trying to pass that stupid final, you’ve been studying your butt off to get there.
 Go celebrate that you will pass it some day.

 I know I have some dudes reading this, but this next paragraph is for my ladies out there.

 You are amazing, and it’s hard being a woman today.
 Yes, ladies have more rights than ever.
 They’re breaking glass ceilings and shirking the conventional expectations.
 But juggling it all is also taking a toll.
 Know your personal limits.
 If you need to take a mental health day (or week), do it.
 Women are the mothers of future generations.
 Make sure you are taking as much care of yourself as you are for everyone else.

 Don’t forget how much you matter and how much value you add to your communities.
 There are things that you do that no one else can!
 Don’t ever minimize your contribution to society.